jamesedmonston/graphql-authentication-docs/docs/usage/social.md

 :::

 :::note
-If you have `Permission Type` set to `Multiple Schemas` in your plugin settings, you will have a `facebookSignIn` mutation for each user group that has registrations enabled (e.g. `facebookSignInUser` and `facebookSignInBusiness`).
+If you have `Permission Type` set to `Multiple Schemas` in your plugin settings, you will have a `facebookSignIn` mutation for each user group (e.g. `facebookSignInUser` and `facebookSignInBusiness`).
 :::

 ```javascript